rickborges93/desafio-backend-eduzz/README.md

 - [ ] When buy bitcoin an e-mail must be sent with the amount invested in R$ and amount BTC purchased
 - [x] Costumer Transaction: Purchase date, amount invested, value of BTC at the time of purchase, percentage change in the price of Bitcoin and current gross value of the investment.
 - [ ] At the sales time, an e-mail must be sent with the value sold in BTC and the value redeemed in R$
+- [ ] Each register with +90 days since was created must be deleted

 ### Non-functional Requirements (RNFs)
 - [x] The programming language must be Node.js with TypeScript